bigskysoftware/htmx/www/locality-of-behaviour.md

   in isolation this may, indeed, be a good thing.
 Inlining styles has become more prevalent lately, but there are still strong arguments in favor of SoC in this regard.

   Note that SoC is, however, in conflict with LoB.
-By tweaking a CSS file the look and, to an extent, behavior of an element can change dramatically, and it is not obvious where this dramatic change came from.
+By tweaking a CSS file the look and, to an extent, behaviour of an element can change dramatically, and it is not obvious where this dramatic change came from.
 Tools help to an extent here, but there is still "spooky action at a distance" going on.